Infrastructure

 Reliability

 We want to ensure that our services are highly available and performant during all hours of business usage by our customers.
-All of our services are deployed using Amazon Web Services tools and technologies to provide the highest level of security, performance and redundancy.
+All of our services are deployed using enterprise-grade cloud infrastructure tools and technologies to provide the highest level of security, performance and redundancy.
 We strive to provide 99.999% of availability during US business hours and 99.9% of 24/7 availability overall including scheduled service outages within a given month.

 Service Monitoring